HersonHN/nestjs-jwt/README.md

 ## Description

-This is a template from [nestjs](https://www.nestjs.com/) implementing JWT, this can be extended to quickly bootstrap another apps.
+This is a template from [nestjs][nest] implementing JWT, this can be extended to quickly bootstrap another apps.

 ## Before Installing